Interested in trying out SNAP selling? In this blog post, we explain what SNAP selling is, how it works, and how you can get started with it.

 Konrath asserts that buyers actually work through the following three decisions before making the final call:

-- Moving away from the status quo.
-Whether they realize it or not, people tend to lean into the status quo.
+- Moving away from the status quo – Whether they realize it or not, people tend to lean into the status quo.
 At a certain point, the prospect needs to decide if they’re willing to change — whether that means switching vendors, embracing something new, or updating a legacy solution.
-If you’re going to close the deal, you’ll need to convince prospects that making a change is worth the effort and expense.
+If you’re going to close the deal, you’ll need to convince the prospect that making a change is worth the effort and expense.

 Konrath introduces several terms in her SNAP Selling book.

-While this isn’t a comprehensive glossary, the following terms come up on repeat and play a central role in helping sellers understand the methodology:
+While this isn’t a comprehensive glossary, the following terms come up repeatedly and play a central role in helping sellers understand the methodology: